Crib Dice -- an Original Dice Game

 "Partners" -- For 4 or 6

 players, play as either 2 or 3 partnerships.
-Partners make all
+Partners take turns rolling the dice for their team

 "Pandemonium"